ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Extraction of Oracle Information

 \section{Extraction of Oracle Information}

-This section defines the oracle versions of the five information factors and proposes generalized methods to extract each from the benchmark datasets and corresponding code repositories.
-We provide one example of extracted information for each signal in Appendix \ref{example_signal}.
+This section defines the oracle versions of the five signals in the form simulating correct answers found by sub-agents when agent capabilities improve, and proposes generalized methods to extract each from SWE benchmarks.
+We provide one example of each oracle signal in Appendix \ref{example_signal}.
+The extraction is purely rule-based without randomness, and the correctness has been verified manually.